Weird Science

 urban environment

-While braving the cold on my way to the university, I glanced at the sky with hope, having noticed characteristic cloud formations.
-I was not disappointed—just before entering the building, I was able to admire a well-defined halo around the Sun.
+While braving the cold on my way to the university, I glanced at the sky with hope after noticing some characteristic cloud formations.
+I was not disappointed.
+Just before entering the building, I was able to admire a well-defined halo around the Sun.

 Photo 8